tmcgilchrist/ghuntley/content/notes/leadership.md

 ### individual production retro
-- problems I'm currently trying to resolve
+- problems I'm currently trying to resolve (restrict WIP)
-- things I accomplish in a typical week
+- things I accomplish in a typical week (minimise this)
-- decisions I currently need to make
+- decisions I currently need to make (maximize this but restrict WIP)

 ### characteristics
 * walk the talk